arqalite/fire-king-guide/src/combos/ponix/2-card-sacred.md

 # Ponix + Sacred

-Having [_Sacred Fire King Garunix_] in hand means you can use Island to search something else.
+Having [_Sacred Fire King Garunix_] in hand means you can use [_Fire King Island_] to add something else from Deck to hand.
 We can take advantage of this and grab [_Fire King High Avatar Kirin_], opening up 3 possible lines of play:

 <form autocomplete="off">
     <select id="comboDropdown">